 Hosted by: The University of Saskatchewan

-CBRC has facilitated two Community-Based Research Excellence Tool (CBRET) workshops so far.
+CBRC has facilitated four Community-Based Research Excellence Tool (CBRET) workshops so far.
 Continue reading to learn about the past workshops.
 To learn more about booking a CBRET workshop near you, click here.

 On November 27th in Hamilton, Ontario, researchers, practitioners, and others involved in community-based research gathered for the Community-Based Research Excellence Tool (CBRET) workshop.
 The event was hosted by McMaster University Center for Continuing Education and the Hamilton Community Foundation.
 Thanks to the hosts and the 30 people who participated in the workshop!